Tuesday, December 10, 2013

 I remember her arms around me.

-I remember the snow.
+I remember it started to snow.

 I remember the big, fluffy flakes that seemed too beautiful for this night.